 You MUST submit a campus application to be considered for university nomination.
 Complete Step 1 and submit a Goldwater Profile and Pre-App to receive an application.
 The pre-app is NOT the application for nomination; you must submit a draft of the actual application.
 Please note that we will not give draft feedback before selecting nominees.

 View more information on what you will need to submit for the Nomination Application here.

-Drexel's Goldwater Nominating Committee, composed of STEM faculty and an Undergraduate Research and Enrichment Programs rep, will review applications and select up to four
+Drexel's Goldwater Nominating Committee, composed of STEM faculty and Undergraduate Research and Enrichment Programs representatives, will review applications and select up to four

 Goldwater Nominees will be announced shortly thereafter and provided with feedback for revising the application materials.
 Sample application materials are available on our Fellowships Resource Site.